bustle/mobiledoc-kit/README.md

 ```

 It is important that you make changes to posts, sections, and markers through
 the `run` and `postEditor` API.
-This API allows Content-Kit to conserve
+This API allows the Mobiledoc editor to conserve
 and better understand changes being made to the post.

-For more details on the API of `postEditor`, see the [API documentation](https://github.com/bustlelabs/content-kit-editor/blob/master/src/js/editor/post.js).
+For more details on the API of `postEditor`, see the [API documentation](https://github.com/bustlelabs/mobiledoc-kit/blob/master/src/js/editor/post.js).

 For more details on the API for the builder, required to create new sections
-and markers, see the [builder API](https://github.com/bustlelabs/content-kit-editor/blob/master/src/js/models/post-node-builder.js).
+and markers, see the [builder API](https://github.com/bustlelabs/mobiledoc-kit/blob/master/src/js/models/post-node-builder.js).

 ### Configuring hot keys

-Content-Kit allows configuring hot keys and text expansions.
-For instance, the
+The Mobiledoc editor allows the configuration of hot keys and text expansions.
-hot-key command-B to make selected text bold, is registered internally as:
+For instance, the hot-key command-B to make selected text bold, is registered
+internally as:

 ```javascript
 const boldKeyCommand = {